 What is Medication-Assisted Treatment (MAT)?

 Medication-Assisted Treatment (MAT) is the use of FDA-approved medication, in combination with counseling and behavioral therapies, to comprehensively treat substance use disorder.
 MAT can be used for both opioid use disorder and alcohol use disorder.
 Not everyone is a candidate for MAT.
-Prior to initiating Medication-Assisted Treatment, the patient is evaluated to determine if MAT is recommended.
+Prior to initiating Medication-Assisted Treatment, medical professional evaluate the patient to determine if MAT is appropriate.
 Factors include medical history, prior treatment experiences and history of medication compliance.
-If MAT is offered, an individual may decline these services and our team can continue to support them with individual and group counseling to support their recovery.
+If MAT is offered, an individual may decline these services and our team can continue to provide recovery support through individual and group counseling.

 What are the Benefits of Medication-Assisted Treatment?

-MAT has been proven to help individuals modify their behavior and encourage positive lifestyle changes for long-term success.
+Research shows that MAT helps individuals modify their behavior and encourages positive lifestyle changes for long-term success.
 While benefits vary based on factors including dependency on opioids, alcohol or other substances, these are some common ones: